szelongq/tp/docs/DeveloperGuide.md

 The implemented import feature mechanism is facilitated by `ImportCommandParser`, `ImportCommand` and `PersonInput`. `ImportCommandParser` implements the interface `Parser`.`ImportCommand` extends abstract class `Command`, and implements the following additional operation:
 * `ImportCommand#importData(Model)` Takes the filepath attributed to the ImportCommand and imports its content.

 `PersonInput` is a class which stores the field inputs for a data entry as Strings, and implements getter and setter methods for all fields as required by the 3rd-party library opencsv.
-While parsing the csv file, `PersonInput` objects are created to consolidate all the information present, before being converted into `Person` objects and added into HeRon`.
+While parsing the csv file, `PersonInput` objects are created to consolidate all the information present, before being converted into `Person` objects and added into HeRon.

 The fields `name`,`phone`, `address`, `email` and `role` must be present in all entries before the data can be imported successfully.
 This is to prevent junk data from being imported.
 These fields were selected as they are highly likely to be present in existing data to be used for import.